HactarCE/Nomic-Rules/README.md

 ### Content

-* All rules must be written in English using proper English grammar and spelling.
+* All rules should be written in English using proper English grammar and spelling.
 American and British English spelling are both acceptable.
-* Sentences must be separated by a single space.
+* Sentences should be separated by a single space.
-* Paragraphs must be separated by a blank line.
+* Paragraphs should be separated by a blank line.
 * Each paragraph or list element must be shorter than 1000 characters.
 * Rules may not contain invisible characters besides newlines, normal spaces, and (in special cases) tabs.
-Non-ASCII characters may be used sparingly.
+Non-ASCII characters should be used sparingly.

 ### Headers and tags

 * Each section must have a header and a tag.
 * Headers must use [sentence case](https://en.wiktionary.org/wiki/sentence_case), and must be a short, succinct word or phrase (not a complete sentence) describing the section.
 * A section tag must be a string of text begin with a lowercase letter, end with either a lowercase letter or a number, and may contain only lowercase letters `a`-`z`, digits `0`-`9`, and hyphens `-`.
-* A rule's tag must resemble its header.
+* A rule's tag should resemble its header.
 * Tags must be unique; no two rule sections may have the same tag.

 ### Lists

-* Unordered lists must use a single asterisk followed by a space (`* `) before each list element.
+* Unordered lists should use a single asterisk followed by a space (`* `) before each list element.
-* Ordered lists must use a single number followed by a period and a space (`1. `) before each list element.
+* Ordered lists should use a single number followed by a period and a space (`1. `) before each list element.
-* The numbers of a ordered list must start at `1` and increase by `1` for each element.
+* The numbers of a ordered list should start at `1` and increase by `1` for each element.
-* Lists can not be nested.
+* Lists should not be nested.
-* Lists must be separated by the paragraphs above and below by a blank line.
+* Lists should be separated by the paragraphs above and below by a blank line.
 * Two lists of the same type can not be adjacent.
 (This is treated as one list when converted to Markdown.)

-Within a given list, all elements must have the same style, chosen from the following:
+Within a given list, all elements should have the same style, chosen from the following:

 * Elements are words or phrases, and do not end with a period.
 * Elements are clauses ending in a period (or other punctuation), and optionally followed by complete sentences.